WorldBrain — Vision, Values & Roadmap

 We won’t have any such restrictions.
 Your data will always be fully controlled by you.
 You can share it, close it up, add API endpoints if necessary.
 It’s all yours.

-Our business model does not depend on hoarding and analysing your data, or restricting access to it.
+Our business model does not depend on storing and analysing your data.
+You own your data.

 Following the last two points, Openness and Hyper-Customization, Memex will enable users to modify their their client and server software with plugins.